vvaltchev/tilck/README.md

 ----------------------------------------

-Today that project is **far** from being ready for any kind of production use, but it is growing very fast with major patch series being merged once or twice at week.
+Today that project is **far** from being ready for any kind of production use, but it is growing very fast with major patch series being merged every week.
 It has a read-only support to `FAT32` ramdisk, and it can run a discrete amount of `busybox` applications compiled for embedded Linux.
 Also, it has a console (supporting both text-mode and framebuffer) which understands all the essential